 Examine and refine sensitivity plots.
 This will constitute the first effort to identify trends in dynamic amplification.
 In some cases the parameters may be combined into a single variable.
 For example, it might be advantageous to plot responses versus the first natural frequency, which is largely a function of longitudinal stiffness and bridge mass.
 Furthermore, some parameters may require further investigation, especially when they are more complicated than a single scalar value.
 For example, the road surface profile can have numerous configurations.
 One approach may be to separate this parameter into categories that describe the density of imperfections of different wavelengths through spectral density terms.
 Those parameters that exhibit no effect on dynamic amplification will be discarded.
 Through this effort a final set of parameters will be collected and their sensitive ranges established.

-Comment on the final set of parameters and their relation to vehicle or structural mechanisms.
+Document the final set of parameters and their relation to vehicle or structural mechanisms.
 Identify design and management decisions that have an effect on those mechanisms.

 Task 4 – Assess code methods and investigate alternatives